orange451/JRest/README.md

 # JRest
 Small and lightweight Java REST Library. **Only has one (optional) dependency, Gson (For POJO Serialization)**.
 It can be used as a webhost, back-end server, or to make requests to already existing REST endpoints.
 It doesn't use annotations, and can work asynchrounously.
-If JRest is ran without Gson dependency, DTO/POJO objects cannot be serialized/deserialized, but JSON Objects can still be used though.
+If JRest is ran without Gson dependency DTO/POJO objects cannot be serialized/deserialized, but JSON Objects can still be serialized to maps using native Nashorn lib.

 # Examples
 Simple GET request: